gloriagalasso/find-focal-terms/deliverables/pubmed_validation_deliverable.md

 ![Top missed entities](../visualizations/validation/pubmed_validation/top_missed_entities.png)

-Top 15 most frequently missed ground-truth mentions for BC5CDR, BioRED, and NCBI Disease.
+Top 15 ground-truth mentions most frequently missed by GLiNER, counted by the number of articles (PMIDs) in which each term was not extracted.
+A term counts at most once per article even if it appears multiple times in that abstract.

 ---